14 Rules for Co-parenting with a Narcissist

 It can be difficult to conceive of your ex as a toddler, but chances are if you examine his actions critically, you will see the similarities: They test boundaries, they tantrum when they don’t get their way, they are extremely self-centered, and they crave constant attention and praise.

 Remember zero information content?
 You can’t be afraid of his protest tantrums.
-Chances are that laying down that boundary will result in one $12 swimsuit purchased from Target, a delightful swim at a pool party, and zero additional requests to supply swimwear…like it did for me.
+Chances are that laying down that boundary will result in one $12 swimsuit purchased from Target, a delightful swim at a pool party, and zero additional requests to supply swimwear — as it did for me.

-Even if he doesn’t comply right away, your kiddo will be okay sitting out one afternoon and you aren’t responsible for the parental choices he makes in his home anyway.
+Even if he doesn’t comply right away, your kiddo will be okay sitting out one afternoon and, truth be told, you aren’t responsible for the parental choices he makes in his home anyway.
 If he wants to disallow his kiddo to go swimming in order to engage in a power struggle over $12 and an admission that he has so little agency in his life that he’s incapable of a Target run, you’ve gotta let him shoot himself in the foot.

 Be a good mom to all of your children, and that includes him.